 As it needs to be decided if text follows software or software follows text, one or the other has to be chosen.
 As there is small coding gain (0.05% overall, 0.1% in A1 for RA), the SW should be implemented like the spec

 Decision (SW/BF): Adopt JVET-O0500 method 1.
-Revisit: To be confirmed by cross checker that the SW matches with the text regarding context derivation.
+It was later confirmed by cross checking parties that the SW matches with the text regarding context derivation.